HomeMy WebLinkAboutcoa.lu.gm.1001 Ute Ave.47A-861001 RESIDENTIAL GMP

 be between 4 and 8 minutes.

-purchasers of the lots will be required, by covenant, to
+Purchasers of the lots will be required, by covenant, to

 install automatic sprinkler systems in all dwelling units